gistarrs/sweep_test/README.md

 ### Running the Predictor

+# __NOTE:__ PREDICTOR WILL NOT CURRENTLY WORK WITHOUT AN EXISTING LOCAL PARCEL DATASET.

 To execute the full pipeline, run the `SWEEP_predictor.py` script, providing the path to a "Area of Interest" file.
 This will execute the sequence of functions to retrieve data, apply filters, estimate emissions, aggregate the results, and write the outputs.

 ### Command to run the predictor: